noreenlenihan/papillonv12_1111/README.md

 ======================================================================

-Copyright 2014 Papillon.Express.
+Copyright 2014 Papillon-Express.
 All rights reserved.
-Papillon.Express and its use are subject to a license agreement and are also subject to copyright, trademark, patent and/or other laws.
+Papillon-Express and its use are subject to a license agreement and are also subject to copyright, trademark, patent and/or other laws.